gioelemo/MaxwellFDTD.jl/README.md

 ## Numerical Methods

-To solve the equations it is possible to use the Finite Difference Time Domain Method (FDTD).
+To solve the equations of the previous section it is possible to use the Finite Difference Time Domain Method (FDTD).

 This method introduced by Kane S. Yee [1] consists of discretizing the time-dependent Maxwell's equation using a central finite-difference approach.